 |Investor Exit Upon Subscription||Exit load as a % of the redemption process.|

 |Day 7 onwards||0.0000%|

 However, the exit load is still very less and will not drastically affect you as an investor.
 Let’s look at a simple calculation.
-Suppose your investments is worth Rs 10,000 when you redeem your units.
+Suppose your investments are worth Rs 10,000 when you redeem your units.
 If you do it the next day from purchase, the amount you are liable to pay as exit load is just Re 0.7.
 So if for some reason you have to withdraw your funds, immediately after investing, the price to pay compared to the investment, is still very low.
 Let us now see the rationale behind the move.

 The move primarily aims to discourage corporates from using liquid funds as a means to park money for the short term.
-Many fund managers have reported a trend wherein 30% of money invested by liquid funds, has been redeemed within a week.
+Many fund managers have reported a trend wherein 30% of the money invested by liquid funds, has been redeemed within a week.
 This is to protect the interests of retail investors such as you, who may face the risk of poor liquidity and credit issues in the debt market, due to large redemptions by corporates.
 Now unlike retail investors, corporates invest in crores and when the investment amounts are huge.
 Considering the exit loads run in lakhs, this is a significant deterrent.

 Many liquid funds have been offering instant redemption facilities.
 Funds such as Axis Liquid funds, HDFC Liquid fund, IDFC liquid fund, DSP Liquid Fund, ICICI Prudential Liquid fund, Nippon India Liquid fund, etc, allowed investors to withdraw up to Rs 50,000 or 90% of the invested amount, whichever is lower, upon 30 minutes from placing redemption request.
 Going forward, as per the SEBI mandate, if you have invested in these funds you will be required to pay exit loads according to the aforementioned rates, based on when you withdraw.